knownasdee/knownasdee/README.md

 💻 Over a decade of experience building **web applications**, **data-driven tools**, and **design systems** — mostly with **React**, **TypeScript**, and **Python**.
 🎨 Passionate about clean architecture, intuitive interfaces, and the intersection of **technology and creativity**.

-🌿 When I’m not coding, you’ll find me exploring nature, practicing pole dance, or raising two beautiful humans.
+🌿 When I’m not coding, you’ll find me exploring nature, practicing pole dance, and raising two beautiful humans.

 ---